tinghaolai/just-random-note/db/ACID.md

 All manipulate in a transaction must be done or all failed, consider all operations as a atom, which is inseparable.

 ### Consistency
-Do not fucking break the database, the only thing I can understand.
+* Do not fucking break the database, the only thing I can understand.
+* If service break during the operation such as transaction, after restart, have to remain correction.

 ### Isolation
 Had to lock if manipulates has related, otherwise the inconsistency could cause wrong result.